Tooa/Community-Applications-Moderators/README.md

 RemoveFromCA - completely removes the template.
 Does not trigger a deprecation or blacklist

+IncompatibleVersion = a plugin version that is incompatible with Unraid.
+Allows to selectively mark a plugin's version as being incompatible so that after an update to the .plg it winds up being compatible again

   Note that both MinVer and MaxVer do not have to be present